stellar/soroban-react-atomic-swap/README.md

 <img src = "public/img/8-sign-with-a.png" width="40%" height="40%"/>

-> Note: If you are using the address of the account that initiated the swap, you
+> **Note:** When using the address of the account that initiated the swap, you
-> may notice that there is no window to sign the transaction.
-This is because we
+> may not see a window for signing the transaction.
+This is due to two options
-> are using a previously authorized account to sign the transaction..
-TODO: Add
+> for satisfying contract authentication when required by the contract:
+>
+> 1. The user can sign the authentication entry, or
+> 2. The user can use "invoker auth" by also being the user who signs the
+>    transaction itself.
-> more info about this.
+>
+> If the address required for signing contract authentication is also the source
+> account of the transaction in question, it implicitly allows the user to
+> bypass signing the authentication entry.
+In this case, the signature from the
+> transaction itself is used instead of the signature on the authentication
+> entry.

 8. Switch to user B's account in Freighter/Albedo/XBull and click the "Connect Wallet" button in the new window to connect user B's account to the Dapp.